DimAnge/bioinformatic_projects/README.md

 Welcome to my Bioinformatics and Computational Biology repository.

-This repository contains scripts and analyses that I am developing as I am pursuing my Master's degree in 'Bioinformatics - Computational Biology'.
+Repository for writing/practising code and developing tools that will help me at my pursuit in a career in bioinformatics.
 The main goal is to improve my bioinformatic skills by performing various analyses, such as differential expression analysis, pathway enrichment, and other computational biology techniques.